In the wake of New Jersey’s dramatic Supreme Court victory, the door is now open for all states to legalize sports betting.

 Category 2: States with sports betting laws currently under consideration

 Several states saw sports betting bills introduced in 2017 and 2018.
-Some remain ‘live’ and under consideration during the current state legislative session.
-Illinois, Massachusetts, Missouri and Rhode Island have all held hearings on the bills, with more hearings planned.
+Some remain “live” and under consideration during the current state legislative session.
+Several states, including Illinois, held hearings on one or more bills.
+One state — California — has an upcoming voter referendum to consider amending the state constitution and allow sports betting.

 These states include: